 STRAWBERRY DAYS SHORTCAKE BOOTH – Every June in Town Square as part of this annual town festival.
 The strawberry shortcakes are delicious!
 Our booth is located in the center of Town Square.
 Support the arts and buy one or more of our absolutely yummy strawberry shortcakes!
 This is a major fundraiser for our programs.

-In 2017, the venue moved to Lake Burien School Memorial Park, 1620 SW 149th Street, Burien, and this will be the 2018 venue as well.
+In 2017, the venue moved to Lake Burien School Memorial Park, 1620 SW 149th Street, Burien, and this is the 2018 venue as well.
 Rest rooms and a playground are available.
 Bring your folding chair and picnic.

 In 2017, we enjoyed Comedy of Errors and Richard II, by William Shakespeare.

-In 2018, the two plays will be Henry IV, Part.
+In 2018, the two plays were Henry IV, Part.
 1, by William Shakespeare, on July 21 and The Three Musketeers (based on the novel by Alexandre Dumas) on July 28.

 Greenstage has been performing Shakespeare in area parks since 1989.

 ARTS EDUCATION – Burien Arts is committed to arts and education and offers free, hands on, art work shops for students of limited means.
 Burien Arts offered these with the King County Burien Library in 2014, 2016, 2017, and did again in 2018.
 In 2015, we partnered with New Futures to offer these work shops on-site in Woodridge Park.

 In 2018, free art workshops for students in grades 1-6 took place at the Burien Library, Multi-Purpose Room, on Wednesdays July 11, 18, and 25 from 10:00 AM-2:30 PM and Wednesdays August 8, 15, and 22 from 10:00 AM-2:30 PM.